 At the onset of Tertiary deposition, the western portion of the central midcontinent was an eastward sloping plain receiving sediments from volcaniclastic material from western sources and epiclastic sediments from the rising Rocky Mountains and Black Hills.
-This contrasts with the westward-dipping, regional, structural patterns in the Cretaceous.
-Oligocene bentonitic mudstones, siltstones, and channel sandstones (White River Group) are preserved as far east as north-central Nebraska, and represent the oldest Tertiary deposits in the western portion of the central midcontinent.
-However, erosional remnants of Lower Eocene strata are known from northeastern Nebraska (M. R. Voorhies, 1984, personal communication).
-Uppermost Oligocene/Lower Miocene siltstones and sandstones, and volcaniclastic material (Arikaree Group) extend eastward into north-central Nebraska and adjacent South Dakota, and overlie an eroded surface on the White River Group.
+This contrasts with the westward dipping regional structural patterns in the Cretaceous.
+Oligocene bentonitic mudstones, siltstones, and channel sandstones (White River Gp) are preserved as far east as north-central Nebraska, and represent the oldest Tertiary deposits in the western portion of the central midcontinent.
+However, erosional remnants of Lower Eocene strata are known from northeastern Nebraska (M.R.
+Voorhies, 1984, pers. comm.).
+Uppermost Oligocene/ Lower Miocene siltstones and sandstones, and volcaniclastic material (Arikaree Gp) extend eastward into north-central Nebraska and adjacent South Dakota, and overlie an eroded surface on the White River Group (Swinehart et al., 1985).

-Significant erosional downcutting of Arikaree and White River strata preceded deposition of the Ogallala Group.
+Significant erosional downcutting of Arikaree and White River strata preceded deposition of the Ogallala Group (ibid.).
 The Ogallala consists primarily of sand, gravel, and silt with beds of limestone and ash.
 The Ogallala oversteps the Arikaree/White River edge and unconformably overlies Cretaceous strata across Kansas and eastern and southern Nebraska.
 Although many workers considered the Ogallala to be primarily Pliocene in age, fission-track dating of intercalated volcanic ashes indicates that much of the Ogallala is of Miocene age (Boellstorff, 1978a).
-The Ogallala apparently includes some Pliocene strata in the western portion of the central midcontinent, but a more complete Pliocene record is preserved in eastern and central Nebraska (Boellstorff, 1978a).
-The Ogallala is capped by a persistent hard pisolitic limestone over much of its extent (Swineford and others, 1958).
-This limestone is actually a form of soil caliche, which was originally referred to as the algal limestone (Elias, 1931).
-Significant erosional downcutting of Ogallala strata, in places incised up to 150 m, preceded Late Pliocene-Pleistocene deposition over much of the western portion of the central midcontinent.
+The Ogallala apparently includes some Pliocene strata in the western portion of the central midcontinent, but a more complete Pliocene record is preserved in eastern and central Nebraska (ibid.).
+The Ogallala is capped by a persistent hard pisolitic limestone over much of its extent (Swinford et al., 1958).
+This limestone is actually a form of caliche, but was formerly termed the "algal limestone" (Elias, 1931).
+Significant erosional downcutting of Ogallala strata, in places incised up to 150 m, preceded Late Pliocene-Pleistocene deposition over much of the western portion of the central midcontinent (Swinehart et al., 1985).
 Blancan (Late Pliocene) sediments filled some of these valleys, but the deposits were subsequently dissected by later Quaternary drainages.

 In general, the Pleistocene sequence in the central midcontinent region includes a complex series of glacial tills, fluvial sands and gravels, paleosols, and lacustrine and aeolian deposits.
 Numerous Pleistocene erosional events further complicate the stratigraphy.
 Fission-track dating of volcanic ashes in the sequence helps bracket glacial episodes in the midcontinent (Boellstorff, 1978a, b).
-Two or more glacial tills are present beneath a 2.2 m.y.-old ash in western Iowa and eastern Nebraska, and represent the oldest Cenozoic glacial deposits known in the U.S. Additional till units occur between 0.7 and 1.2 m.y.-old ashes and above a 0.6 Ma ash (Boellstorff, 1978a, b).
+Two or more glacial tills are present beneath a 2.2 million year old (m.y.) ash in western Iowa and eastern Nebraska, and represent the oldest Cenozoic glacial deposits known in the U.S. Additional till units occur between 0.7 and 1.2 m.y. ashes and above a 0.6 m.y. ash (ibid.).
 These glacial deposits extend across much of Illinois, Iowa, eastern Nebraska, northern Missouri, eastern South Dakota, and northeastern Kansas; their distribution approximates the southern limits of Pleistocene continental glaciation in North America.